malaksoubai/comp423-course-notes/docs/tutorials/go-setup.md

 ### What is a Development (Dev) Container?

 A dev container ensures that your development environment is consistent and works across different machines.
-Think of it as a "mini computer" inside your computer that includes everything you need to work on a specific project.
-In the technology industry, teams often work on complex projects that require a specific set of tools and dependencies to function correctly.
+It is like a "mini computer" inside your computer that includes everything you need to work on a specific project.
 With a dev container, everyone works in an identical environment, reducing bugs caused by "it works on my machine" issues.

 ### STEP 1.
 Add Development Container Configuration